alorence/django-modern-rpc/docs/index.rst

 Home
 ====

-RPC (Remote Procedure Call) is a pretty old network protocol used to call functions on another system or web server through HTTP POST requests.
-It has been created decades ago and is one of the predecessor of modern Web API protocols (REST, GraphQL, etc.).
+RPC (Remote Procedure Call) is a network protocol used to call functions on another system or web server through HTTP POST requests.
+It has been around for decades and is one of the predecessors of modern Web API protocols (REST, GraphQL, etc.).

-While it is a bit outdated now, there is still use-cases were XML-RPC or JSON-RPC server must be implemented.
+While newer alternatives exist, there are still use-cases where XML-RPC or JSON-RPC servers are needed.
-**Django-modern-rpc** will help you setup such a server as part of your Django project.
+**Django-modern-rpc** helps you set up such a server as part of your Django project.

+Version 2.0 brings significant improvements to the library, including a more intuitive API, better error handling, improved type annotations, and more flexible configuration options.

 .. image:: https://img.shields.io/pypi/l/django-modern-rpc?style=for-the-badge
    :alt: PyPI - License